microsoft/csa-misc-utils/doc-azure-training/Microsoft_Academy/README.md

   4. Click "Sign in"
       a.
 Note: If you have not activated your edX account you may get this error screen.
-          i.
-Leave this browser window open.
+          1. Leave this browser window open.
-          ii.
-Open a new browser window.
+          2. Open a new browser window.
-          iii.
-Check your email that you signed up with and follow the activation instructions. iv.
-Close this browser window and go back to the edX sign-in page for academy.microsoft.com
+          3. Check your email that you signed up with and follow the activation instructions.
+          4. Close this browser window and go back to the edX sign-in page for academy.microsoft.com
   5. Click "Allow" on the next screen.
 After which you will return to the Microsoft page.

 ![alt text](files/image014.png)